BiluOr/CTF-The-Data-Detective/README.md

-# 🕵️‍♂️ Data Sentinel - Analyst CTF
+# 🕵️‍♂️ Data Analyst CTF

 ## 📌 Overview
-**Data Sentinel** is a browser-based Capture The Flag (CTF) game specifically designed for Data Analysts.
+**The Challenge** a browser-based Capture The Flag (CTF) game specifically designed for Data Analysts.
 Players step into the shoes of a data detective operating a mock financial dashboard.
 The goal is to solve 10 progressive data-driven missions by identifying specific transaction UUIDs, anomalies, and performance metrics.